 Why?
 Because Facebook is one of the few no-fee online fundraising methods.

 Facebook doesn’t deduct any fees from nonprofit fundraisers held through the platform— so for nonprofits, Facebook fundraiser fees are effectively zero percent.
 Yes, you read that correctly!

 This doesn’t mean that the fees don’t exist— but rather, that Facebook will pay them on your behalf.
 But, don’t just take our word for it.
 Continue reading to explore the topic of Facebook fundraiser fees in full through the following points:

-Before diving into Facebook fundraiser fees, it’s important to understand how the platform handles financial transactions.
+Before diving into Facebook fees, it’s important to understand how the platform handles financial transactions.
 The process of Facebook collecting and distributing donations is somewhat complicated (as payment processing tends to be).

 When it comes to payout, there are two main questions that a nonprofit professional such as yourself might ask:

 Both are essential questions to successfully raise funds through the platform!
 That said, continue reading for the answers to both of these pressing questions.